junxit/us-congress-bills-110/metadata.md

 - 2007-09-20 — Placed on the Union Calendar, Calendar No. 209.
 - 2007-09-20 — Reported by the Committee on Ways and Means.
 H. Rept.
 110-337, Part I.
 - 2007-09-20 — Reported by the Committee on Ways and Means.
 H. Rept.
 110-337, Part I.
+- 2007-09-24 — Considered under suspension of the rules. (consideration: CR H10718-10720)
+- 2007-09-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3540.
+- 2007-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-24 — Mr. Levin moved to suspend the rules and pass the bill, as amended.
+- 2007-09-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10718)
+- 2007-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10718)